 Generally, the application process is straightforward.
 When it comes to whether or not your Malta visa application will be approved is entirely up to the Maltese Embassy.

-What is the rejection rate for Malta visas?
+What is the rejection rate for Schengen visas for Malta?

-What is the processing time for a Malta visa?
+What is the processing time for a Maltese Schengen visa?

-The processing time for Malta visa applications is typically around 15 working days for short stays, but long-stay visas may take several weeks.
+The processing time for Maltese visa applications is typically around 15 working days for short stays, but long-stay visas may take several weeks.

 Additionally, visa appointments (which are mandatory) can be booked for weeks or months at a time, so it’s best to start the process well ahead of your travels.